gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He didn't wait for an answer.
-Struggling with the weight of his rock, he waded into the river.
+Struggling with the weight of his rock, he splashed into the shallows.

 The bot still lay where it had fallen.
 Gumption hesitated for a moment.